digital-medicine-research-group-UNAV/MaxRel_MinRed_MinStra/README.md

 # Minimal Strangeness Maximal Relevance Minimal Redundancy method.

 We provide the novel MinStra_MaxRel_MinRed (MS_mRMR) feature selection method.
-*MS_mRMR*  is the first feature selection method that mixed the concept of strangeness minimization [2] of the Conformal Prediction framework [1] with the feature selection based on information theory (Mutual information). *MS_mRMR*´s objective is minimizing the non-conformity of the features while maximizes the Conditional mutual information.
-Multiclass classficcation is available.
+*MS_mRMR*  is the first feature selection method that mixed the concept of strangeness minimization [1] of the Conformal Prediction framework [2] with the feature selection based on information theory (Mutual information). *MS_mRMR*´s objective is minimizing the non-conformity of the features while maximizes the Conditional mutual information.
+This helps to compute more efficient prediction sets.

-We also provide the well known mRMR, JMI and relaxMRMR methods implemented in a fast way.
-The MI estimation is an adapted version of the provided by ...
+Our library also provides the well known mRMR, JMI and relaxMRMR methods implemented in a fast way.
+The mutual information estimation is an adapted version of the methodology provided in [3].

 ## Requirements